isomorphic-git/git-http-mock-server/README.md

 It also supports HTTP Basic Auth password protection of repos so you can test how your code handles 401 errors.

+Using `isomorphic-git` and testing things from browsers?
+Fear not, `git-http-mock-server` includes appropriate CORS headers.

 ## How to use

 ```sh
 npm install --save-dev git-http-mock-server
 ```

 Now `cd` to a directory in which you have some bare git repos and run this server:

 ```sh
 > cd __fixtures__